jrpotter/notebook/calculus/sequences.md

 %%ANKI
 Basic
-What distinguished pointwise convergence from uniform convergence?
+What distinguishes pointwise convergence from uniform convergence?
 Back: Uniform convergence requires pointwise convergence but at the same rate of approximation everywhere.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1774387627958-->